Board of Directors

 Jacqueline Cincotta has been the Program Director of WNYC FM, AM and the four stations that comprise New Jersey Public Radio since 2012.
-Returning to radio, following rewarding careers in advertising and as a Macintosh computer consultant, Jacqueline started with WNYC’s newly relaunched Listener Services team in 2002.
+Returning to a career in radio, following rewarding careers in advertising and Macintosh consulting, Jacqueline started with WNYC’s newly relaunched Listener Services team in 2002.
 Communicating firsthand with listeners about all aspects of WNYC programming and membership provided her with a deep understanding of listener perspectives and impressions.
 That lens informs her philosophy and decisions as a programmer and listener advocate.
 As Program Director, Jacqueline has led the station through several aggressive schedule changes that increased overall listening.
 She works extensively on the strategic planning, messaging and execution of WNYC’s successful on-air fundraisers, ongoing membership efforts, and promotional initiatives and branding.

 Ele Ellis is Content Director at WUWM in Milwaukee where she is responsible for all of WUWM's content and programming across broadcast and digital platforms.
 She previously spent 7 years as Director of Programming at WKSU in Northeast Ohio and was instrumental in helping the station transition to a news-forward format.
 She previously served as Program Director for WUGA, Boise State Public Radio, and WNCW.

 After getting a taste for radio working as a folk DJ in college, Ele began her public radio career as a host at WNCW in Spindale, North Carolina, where she also sold underwriting, and held positions leading Operations and Traffic.
 She is a native of Nashville, Tennessee.